If you have Windows 10 battery problem devicehere are two ways you can find out which apps are consuming most of it.

 2. Using the Windows 10 Task Manager

-The Task Manager offers another useful method to see which apps are draining your battery.
-However, it is different from what is on the Battery page of Settings.
-Task Manager is better if you want to get about real-time energy usage.
+The management work offers another useful method to see which applications drain your battery.
+However, it is different from what is on the Settings Battery page.
+Task Manager is best if you want to get real-time energy usage information.
 Let's see how it works:

 a.
 Open Task Manager.
 A quick way to do this is to simultaneously press the Ctrl + Shift + Esc keys on your keyboard.
-Then, if Task Manager opens in its compact view, click or tap on "More details" (More details) in the lower left corner.
+Then if Task Manager opens on the compact projection of it, click or tap the “More details” button in the lower left corner.

-The "Energy Use" column shows you real-time information on how much electricity each process draws.
-Some applications can draw a lot of power, and these are the things to look out for to see if they drain your battery faster than others.
+The “Energy Usage” column shows you real-time information about how much electric current is drawn by each process.
+Some apps can draw quite a lot of power, and those are the ones you need to watch out for, to see if they're draining your battery faster than others.

 The "Energy Trend" gives you a general idea of how much energy consumption is expected to be used for each application.